cadence-workflow/cadence-java-client/CONTRIBUTING.md

 This doc is intended for contributors to `cadence-java-client` (hopefully that's you!)

+For general information about contributing to Cadence projects, please see our [shared contributing guide](https://github.com/cadence-workflow/.github/blob/main/CONTRIBUTING.md).

 **Note:** All contributors also need to fill out the [Uber Contributor License Agreement](http://t.uber.com/cla) before we can merge in any of your changes

 ## Development Environment